Unity-Technologies/ml-agents/docs/Basic-Guide.md

     2. Select **Scripting Runtime Version** to **Experimental (.NET 4.6 Equivalent or .NET 4.x Equivalent)**
 6. Go to **File** > **Save Project**

+## Setting up the Inference Engine

+In order to run pre-trained models of agents behaviors, you will need to set-up the [Inference Engine](Inference-Engine.md).
+The Inference Engine is a general API to run Neural Network models in Unity that leverages existing inference libraries such as TensorFlowSharp and CoreML.
+The models we ship with our examples and the models generated with our trainers use the TensorFlowSharp inference backend :
+They have a `.tf` extension.
+This means that you will not be able to use them without first installing the TensorflowSharp backend.
+You can find instructions on how to install the TensorflowSharp backend [here](Inference-Engine.md).
+Once the backend is installed, you will need to reimport the models : Right click on the `.tf` model and select `Reimport`.

 ## Running a Pre-trained Model